Finance & Career

 - Do not trust everything.
 Spoofing is using false data, such as a number or email, to commit fraud.
 Do not trust all emails, texts, or phone calls from strangers asking to verify or provide personal information.
-The IRS, for example, will never call, email, or text to verify payment information.
-They also will not use the term stimulus payment.
 Try to verify unknown numbers or email addresses by conducting an online search.
-Many times consumers have already reported a scam and warnings are posted online.
+Many times, consumers have already reported a scam, and warnings are posted online.

 - Don’t give any money to a charity before determining if it is legitimate.
-To confirm that a charity is legitimate, people can use the website charitynavigator.com, contact their local Better Business Bureau, or contact the Alabama Attorney General’s Office.
+To confirm that a charity is legitimate, use the website charitynavigator.org, contact their local Better Business Bureau, or contact the Alabama Attorney General’s Office.

 - Call other family members or friends to verify information about emergencies.

 - Stay updated.
-People should keep their computer and cellphone software updated.
+Keep your computer and cellphone software updated.